 Shemittas Kesafim and the Prozbol

-Whether or not the story is true is irrelevant; what is important is the point it illustrates - that there is much confusion as to what constitutes proper Shemitta observance.
-And this does not hold true exclusively regarding Esrogim, but many other aspects of the Mitzvos of Shemitta as well.
+Based on the numerous sheilos this author received over this past year, it seems that there is much confusion as to what constitutes proper Shemitta observance.
+And this does not hold true exclusively regarding produce, but rather includes other aspects of the Mitzvos of Shemitta as well.

-Indeed, we find that in his renowned Sefer of Halachos, the Ben Ish Chai uncharacteristically relates a tale – of a certain Talmud Chacham at the Pesach Seder, who exhorted his son during Korech, to not only perform the ‘Zeicher L’Mikdash K’Hillel’ of Korech, but to also make sure to perform an additional important Takkana of Hillel Hazakein’s – that of the Prozbol before Rosh Hashanah of the eighth year.
+Indeed, we find that in his renowned Sefer of Halachos, the Ben Ish Chai uncharacteristically relates a tale of a certain Talmud Chacham at the Pesach Seder, who exhorted his son during Koreich, to not only perform the ‘Zeicher L’Mikdash K’Hillel’ of Koreich, but to also make sure to perform an additional important Takkana of Hillel Hazakein’s – that of the Prozbol before Rosh Hashana of the eighth year.
 Perhaps apocryphal, possibly anecdotal, yet all the same, the story has considerable ramifications for us all.
 But first, some background is in order.

 The Torah enumerates the importance of observing Shemitta, not working the land on the seventh year, several times, stressing its significance.
 That there are agricultural prohibitions and produce restrictions (addressed at length in several previous articles) in letting the land lie fallow is known to most.
 Yet, there is another imperative aspect of Shemitta observance - the cancelling of debts.